 Therapies for resistant disease, following TKI failure, or difficult cases compounded by mutations:

 Synribo® (Omacetaxine Mepusuccinate) - Synribo is approvide for use in adult patients with two or more incidences of resistance or intolerance to previous therapies (tyrosine kinase inhibitors) It is injected subcutaneously and is effective in patients with multiple tyrosine kinase inhibitor failures, as well as those with the T315I mutation.
 Approval of Synribo was based on the response rates of individuals participating in the trials who were in either chronic or accelerated phase.
 The data related to longterm survival is still being accrued.
 [Teva Oncology]

-Iclusig® (Ponatinib) - NOW APPROVED.
-The branded name of AP24534 from Ariad Pharmaceuticals.
+Iclusig® (Ponatinib) - The branded name of AP24534 from Ariad Pharmaceuticals.
 Ponatinib is a Pan BCR-ABL inhibitor and has a different mechanism of action from the tyrosine kinase inhibitors shown above.
 This agent not only effectively binds to BCR ABL and inhibits its function, it is also effective in treating the T315I Mutation.
 [ARIAD]